 9. Periyar Lake

 Periyar Lake, a reservoir measuring 26 sq km (10 sq mi), was formed when the Mullaperiyar Dam was built in 1895.
 Many trees got submerged in the lake.
 The stumps can still be seen sticking out of the water.
-The lake is surrounded by thickly wooded hills of Periyar Tiger Reserve in Thekkady.
+Thickly wooded hills of Periyar Tiger Reserve in Thekkady surround the lake.
 It is one kilometre from Kumily in Idukki District.

 The lake and the forests are beautiful.
 We were able to pick out Gaur (Indian Bison), Otter and monkeys from the safety of our boat.
 Among the birds that we noticed were cormorants, herons, parrots and many kingfishers.